 The success of Keyera has been largely dependent on the skills and expertise of its key personnel to manage the overall business and achieve positive margins.
 The continued success of Keyera will be dependent on its ability to retain such personnel.
+If one or more of these personnel were unable or unwilling to continue in their present positions, the Corporation's business could be disrupted, and the Corporation might not be able to find replacements on a timely basis or with the same level of skill and experience.
 Costs associated with retaining key personnel could adversely affect Keyera's business operations and financial results.
+Access to a sustained labour market from which to attract the required expertise, knowledge, and experience is a critical factor to Keyera's success.
+The loss of key personnel through either attrition or retirement could adversely impact Keyera's future business and financial results.